jamiebutterworth2016/machine-learning/README.md

 # Machine learning (ML)
 This guide is split into theory and practical.
 The theory is required to carry out the practical.\
-If you already know enough theory, you can [skip to practical.](/practical/practical.md)
+If you feel you already know enough theory, you can [skip to practical.](/practical/practical.md)

 ## About